eakova/zig-beam/README.md

 ## Use These Libraries In Your Project

 You can consume libraries from this repo via Zig’s package system (recommended) or by vendoring the code.
-Below shows the package approach with the `utils` library and its wrapper module `zig_beam_utils`.
+Below shows the package approach with the `zig_beam` wrapper module (which exposes the utils library under `Utils`).

 1) Add the dependency to your `build.zig.zon`